-> The trail is beautiful, with lots of great views of the coast and back at the Golden Gate Bridge so you will want to take your time.
+The trail is beautiful, with lots of great views of the coast and back at the Golden Gate Bridge, so you will want to take your time.

-> Once you get to the rock, you go through the old tunnel and then when you come out you will see the lighthouse only about 100 yards in front of you.
+Once you get to the rock, you go through the old tunnel, and then when you come out, you will see the lighthouse only about 100 yards in front of you.

-> Since it only open a few days a week, there usually are many people who want to see it.
+Since it only open a few days a week, there are always many people who want to see it.
 Because of that, there is typically a line to wait in to go across the bridge.

-> I appreciated that though as they didn’t rush you and it made it so there were fewer people on the small plot of land that the lighthouse sits on.
+I appreciated that though as they didn’t rush you, and it made it so there were fewer people on the small plot of land that the lighthouse sits on.

-> The bridge is really cool as well, so take your time walking across it and look down at the waves crashing below you.
+The bridge is really cool as well, so take your time walking across it and look down at the waves crashing below you.

 Once you get over to the lighthouse, there is not much to do, but the views are epic.